openharmony/third_party_cangjie_runtime/README.md

 For a detailed introduction and usage of the standard library, please refer to the [official standard library documentation](https://cangjie-lang.cn/docs?url=%2F1.0.0%2Flibs%2Fstd%2Fstd_module_overview.html)

-The Cangjie standard library (std) is built on a lower layer based on compiler frontend, middle-end, backend, and runtime, as shown in the figure.

 ![](std/figures/cangjie_std.png)

 ### Directory